 I come from a high-tech software background, and only a few years ago, it would cost at least a million dollars ($1M) for a team of professionals to produce any commercial software product.
 Now, with open source software components, and low-cost development tools, the same job can be done by one good hacker for a few thousand dollars.

-Even for low-tech startups, the scope of information available on the Internet, and its global reach, has had a similar financial impact on the many other challenges facing every startup founder.
+Even for low-tech startups, the scope and global reach of the information available on the Internet have had a similar financial impact on the many other challenges facing every startup founder.
 Here are a few examples:

 - Setting up the business.
 Establishing the legal structure for your business, registering trademarks, filing copyrights and patents, and drafting partnership agreements used to require extensive attorney fees and ongoing consultation.
 I now see and believe business plans that budget $1K for all this, versus a previous $20K or more.